codacy/pulse-user-docs/docs/one-click-integrations.md

 ![GitHub webhook](images/ghi-error.png)

-### How it works
+!!! important
+    **How it works:**
     - We rely on tags to collect deployments by selecting non pre-release versions that follow the [SemVer](https://semver.org) convention
     - For [annotated tags](https://git-scm.com/book/en/v2/Git-Basics-Tagging#_annotated_tags), we know the creation date of the tag itself, while for [lightweight tags](https://git-scm.com/book/en/v2/Git-Basics-Tagging#_lightweight_tags), there is no creation date, so we rely on the timestamp when our webhook is invoked.
       Since webhook calls can be delayed, the deployment timestamp on Pulse might be imprecise, impacting the `Lead time for changes` metric.
     - We use the commits between two tags to know what changes (commits) belong to a deployment